Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 >   * Warning for "empty heading" for the About section.
 The H3 tag with class of "countryheading" pulls in the relevant heading from the REST country API so this can be ignored.
 >   * Two warnings for "The type attribute is unnecessary for JavaScript resources", safe to ignore
 >
+> * Ran CSS code through [CSS Validator](https://jigsaw.w3.org/css-validator/)
+>   *  No errors found.
+>
+> * Site Testing on live page:
+>   * Navigation
+>     * Clicked Navigation bar Logo/Text and confirmed it returns to Home/Intro.
+>     * Clicked About on the navbar and scrolls to correct section.
+>     * Clicked Game Reserves on the navbar and scrolls to correct section.
+>     * Clicked Contact on the navbar and scrolls to correct section.
+>   * About Section
+>     * Clicked each country button and relevant country flag and API info replaces the placeholder image and text as expected.
+>     * Clicked URL href from "Info supplied by **REST Countries API**" and site opened on the same tab in the browser.
+Added target="_blank" (which was missing).
+Retested and opens in a new tab in the browser as desired.
-> *
+>   * Game Reserve section
+>     * Clicked "1.
+Select a Country" button and dropdown list of country buttons appears as expected.
+>     * Clicked each country button from the dropdown and relevant image, webcam and map focus appears as expected.
+>     * Clicked "2.
+Select a Reserve button and dropdown list of reserve buttons appears as expected.
+>     * Clicked each reserve button from the dropdown and the relevant information and map focus as expected for all reserves on each country.
+>     * Clicked on each link for "[Excerpt from Official Park Website.]" and all are opening in a new tab in the browser as expected.
+>     * Clicked all markers in the map (for each reserve in each country) and all display relevant information expected.
+>     * Further to above, each website URL on marker info opens in a new tab in the browser as expected.
->   *
+>   * Contact section
----
+>     * Clicked Submit button without any form entries.
+Expected warning popup retuned of "Please fill out this field".
+Further tested all required form fields for same.
+>     * Checked that Radio buttons give option for either/or selection, and not both.
+>     * Tested completed form submission and modal appears confirming email has been sent.
+>     * Confirmed that form resets to blank fields after form submission has been completed.

 ### Project barriers and solutions

-> - Map pins were not removing after clicking reserve, then country.
+> - Map pins were not removing after clicking reserve button, and then clicking a new country button.
 Had a screen-share session with Tim Nelson to try and resolve this.
 Need to research using Marker Clusters with LeafetJS - Updated: Tim found a fix for the existing code without necessitating marker clusters.
-> - Existing layout for Country/Reserve section with maps was not as expected on mobile view.
-UX was difficult to navigate.
-Overcame this by creating a new branch and testing a new layout using dropdown buttons for country and reserve main buttons.
+> - Existing layout for Country/Reserve section with maps was not as expected on mobile view as the UX was difficult to navigate.
+Overcame this by creating a new branch and testing a new layout using dropdown buttons for the main country and reserve buttons.
-> - As above, found that when selecting a reserve (and then trying to scroll down to the info (under map)) was tricky on mobile as the map is touch-responsive.
-This was interfering with usability and UX and became fiddly.
+> - As above, found that when selecting a reserve (and then trying to scroll down to the info (under the map) it was finicky on mobile as the map is touch-responsive.
+This was interfering with usability and UX.
 Simply moved the map under the reserve info, which resolved the issue along with the dropdown box layout.
-> - Was having issues with the live webcam player for Namibia, (which the only available source is non-Youtube based).
-Replaced with live-stream from a South African waterhole for this section.
+> - Was having issues with the live webcam player for Namibia, (for which the only available source is non-Youtube based).
+Replaced with live-stream from a South African waterhole for this section (to be looked and and try to resolve after project submission).

 ---